-This offbeat and satirical film – billed as “the first Electric Western” – was co-written by members of America’s ever-so-hip Firesign Theatre and boasts appearances by a whole host of contemporary musicians, including Country Joe and The Fish, The James Gang, Elvin Jones and the New York Rock Ensemble.
+This offbeat and satirical film – billed as “the first Electric Western” – was conceived by members of America’s ever-so-hip Firesign Theatre for the midnight movies circuit and boasts appearances by a whole host of contemporary musicians, including Country Joe and The Fish, The James Gang, Elvin Jones and the New York Rock Ensemble.

 Dick Van Patten

 Belle Starr’s Band